How to write the 2021-2022 University of Southern California (USC) supplemental essays

 - Topic you would teach a class on

-This is a great chance for USC readers to get to know you as a complete person — not just a college applicant, but a real person with hobbies, interests, and dreams that are not strictly related to academics.
+This is a chance for USC readers to get to know you as a person — not just numbers, but a real person with hobbies, interests, and dreams that are not strictly related to academics.
 As always, be genuine, and don’t worry about finding the right answer, because there isn’t one!
-Each response is limited to 100 words, so be very careful with your word choice, and don’t waste time trying to be cute or clever.
-But feel free to let your authentic personality shine through!
+Each response is limited to 100 characters, so be very concise and specific with your word choice, and don’t waste time trying to be cute or clever.
+Do let your authentic personality shine through!

 Ready to perfect your USC Supplemental essays?
 Use Story2's proven science-based process to complete your essays!
 Sign up for free here!